KCL-BMEIS/OOP/week6B.md

 - It's like writing your string into a file, and then using a stream to read from that file
-- This allows us to use the same interface that we've been using to read from stream, but this time reading from our string
+- This allows us to use the same interface that we've been using to read from streams, but this time reading from our string

 --

-This is how this works:
+As with file streams, there are 3 variants:
+- `std::stringstream` for both read and write access
+- `std::istringstream` if we only need to *read* from the string
+- `std::ostringstream` if we only need to *write* to the string

+---

+# Illustration of string stream

 ```
-#include <sstream>   // <= this is where the std::stringstream class is declared
+// The std::stringstream classes are declared in the <sstream> header:
+#include <sstream>

 ...
-std::string line;    // <= the string we want to read from
+// the string we want to read from:
+std::string line;
 ...
+// maybe read line using std::getline(), etc.
+...

+// set up an input string stream, initialised with
+// the string we want to read from:
-std::stringstream sstream (line);
+std::istringstream sstream (line);

-// we can read from our string stream using the same syntax as before!
+// we can now read from our string stream using the same syntax as before!
 // for example:
 std::vector<double> param;
 while (sstream >> val)